Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 There’s a significant nuance that can be found as your brand builds and adjusts to the preferences and optimization opportunities of each platform, but understanding these key components of your audience will help immensely to cater your ads more effectively to each channel.

-Knowing your customer.
-Knowing their motivations and pain points.
-Then incorporating that information directly into your ad creative.
+Know your customer.
+Know their motivations and pain points.
+Incorporate that information directly into your ad creative.
 That’s the way to stop the scroll.

 If the first rule of journalism is to not bury the lede, then the first rule of advertising is to not bury the offer.